opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/GDPR/README.md

 ### Hosting infrastructure

-OpenProject cloud environment are hosted on a logically isolated virtual cloud at Amazon Web Services with all services being located in Europe.
+OpenProject cloud environment is hosted on a logically isolated virtual cloud at Amazon Web Services with all services being located in Europe.
 AWS is a [GDPR compliant](https://aws.amazon.com/compliance/gdpr-center/) cloud infrastructure provider [with extensive security and compliance programs](https://aws.amazon.com/security/) as well as unparalleled access control mechanisms to ensure data privacy.
 Employed facilities are compliant with the ISO 27001 and 27018 standards.

 **Hosting in Germany (on request)**